ONSdigital/ras-frontstage/frontstage/routes.md

 * POST request to this endpoint will attempt to create an account for this respondent.

 `register/create-account/check-your-email`
-* This endpoint will render a page that will tell the user to verify their account via e-mail.
+* GET request to this endpoint will render a page that will tell the user to verify their account via e-mail.

 `register/create-account/check-email`
-* This endpoint will display to the user that they've almost created their account.
+* GET request to this endpoint will display to the user that they've almost created their account.

 ---